 Marshall has so much to say about the gaze.

-In a series of untitled portraits–nearly all his subjects are black men and women–smock-clad African American painters turn from partly finished works to view us.
+In a series of untitled portraits–nearly all his subjects are black men and women–smock-clad painters turn from partly finished works to view us.
 Some of their canvases are literally paint-by-numbers – a provocative comment on the strict parameters of the art world – and all are smeared with a rainbow of Marshall’s signature sherbets.
-The first time I saw this series, I was blown away by its unwavering subjects whose gazes are un-equivocating, all-seeing, and guarded.
-I am busy creating art, their eyes are saying.
+The first time I saw this series, I was blown away by the eyes–un-equivocating, all-seeing, and guarded.
+I am busy creating art, they are saying.
 Deal with your feelings about this on your time.
 Too, their skin is formidably, radically dark – not indigo, not cocoa, but a stunning ebony.
-Such a dark color is rarely used on canvas, and it forces us to look closely in order to perceive all the shades and textures embedded within it.
+Such a dark color is rarely used on Western canvases, and this choice forces us to look closely in order to perceive all the shades and textures embedded within it.
 Black is beautiful, indeed.

 Marshall has said he’d been stuck as an artist until he discovered Ralph Ellison’s Invisible Man.
-In a 1986 eponymous painting, he reflects the 1952 seminal novel’s most famous quote – “The blackness of blackness is most black” – by very faintly etching a solitary male field worker on a black-on-black canvas.
-It’s a visual articulation of Ellison’s core theme: that black people are rarely recognized by mainstream (white) America.
-Though hardly the least arresting painting in this exhibition, it can be viewed as a Rosetta Stone, one that whispers: If you want to see any of the real story here, you can’t just glance at these black bodies.
-You have to lean in.
+In a 1986 eponymous painting, he represents the 1952 seminal novel’s most famous quote – “The blackness of blackness is most black” – by very faintly etching a solitary male field worker on a black-on-black canvas.
+It’s a visual articulation of a vital Ellison theme: that black Americans are rarely seen in their own right by white America.
+This portrait can be viewed as the Rosetta Stone of this exhibition, one that whispers: If you want to see any of the real story here, you cannot take anything for granted.

-In a gallery of other artists’ paintings selected by Marshall from the Met’s collection, we see works by Henri Matisse, Jean-Auguste-Dominique Ingres, and Pierre Bonnard as well as Horace Pippin and Jacob Lawrence.
+In a connected gallery curated by Marshall from the Met’s collection, we see works by Henri Matisse, Jean-Auguste-Dominique Ingres, and Pierre Bonnard as well as Horace Pippin and Jacob Lawrence.
 It’s a ripe array of Odalisques, complete with the wary, cagy gazes of the gazed-upon, and it recalls Marshall’s mentees, painters Kehinde Wiley and Mickalene Thomas, who upend the fetishization of black bodies in sweet-and-sour, candy-colored portraits.
 You can just hear Aretha Franklin demanding: “Who’s zoomin’ who?”